pinguin999/ALPACA/lua-docs/docs/scene.md

 ### layer

 *Optional* The normal draw order is based on the y position of an item.
-With layers we can bring items on top of others.
+With layers you can bring items on top of others.
 Default layer is 1.

 ### animation